 Enjoy a fun, safe, friendly and informative experience with your family!
-The Farmyard, located in the south wing of the Farm Barn, opened in 1991 and aims to give you and your family a positive, hands-on experience with agriculture!
+The Children’s Farmyard, located in the south wing of the Farm Barn, will give you and your family a positive, hands-on experience with agriculture!

 How do you get to the Farmyard?

 - Stroll the Walking Trail from Welcome Center (3/4 mile)

 - Ride a 15-minute tractor wagon shuttle from the Welcome Center to the Farm Barn.